SELLING A HOUSE AT AUCTION OVERVIEW

 The cost of selling a house at auction varies but can range from $400 and $1200 (for the auctioneer).
 Some real estate companies don't charge an auction fee at all.

-Prior to signing any agency agreement to list your property, all real estate fees should be itemised and approved by you - no surprises.
+Prior to signing any agency agreement to list your property, all real estate fees should be itemised and approved by you - no surprises should arise at any stage.

 Get an indication of your likely real estate commission and fees here.